Photo Credit: YouTube

 However, the phone began ringing as soon as he entered his apartment.
 It was his agent on the other end, telling him about Dark Shadows.
 Frid was reluctant to audition at first, but was told it would be a short gig and extra cash that would help get him to California.
 Against his better judgment, he tried out for the role.
 “You know the rest of the story,” Frid said.
 “It was just that freaky phone call.
 If I had been two minutes later...”

 4. Dark Shadows was extremely short-lived compared to most soaps.

 By soap opera standards, Dark Shadows had an extremely short life, running from June 27, 1966 to April 2, 1971, producing 1,225 episodes over the course of those years.
 (All of which are available on DVD — how many old soap operas can you say that about?)
-It also spawned wide-ranging merchandise, from board games to trading cards, posters, models, comic books, novels, and Halloween costumes, to a variety of big and small screen spin-offs.
+It also spawned wide-ranging merchandise, from board games to trading cards, posters, models, comic books, novels, and Halloween costumes.
+There were even a variety of big- and small-screen spin-offs.

 So if it was that popular, why did the show only last five years?
 “Because Dan was so insane,” Hall said, laughing and referring to the bizarre supernatural plots they would stretch out on the series.
 “After a year of success he started to say, ‘We’ve got to get more scares, more romance, more mystery,’ and we finally ended up with plots….
 We had one plot I didn’t even understand.
 You needed subtitles to get it.
 Every plot got stranger and stranger and stranger, and we just 'out-stranged' ourselves.”
 Of course, if any of the afternoon soap operas were going to find themselves going overboard with their storyline’s theatrics, it would have to be this one!
 Dark Shadows was never known for being subtle, after all.